A web browser doesn’t just download a web page; it also has to show

 Our browser will have the same split.
 Right now load

-both computes the position of each character and draws it: layout and
+computes both the position of each character and draws it: layout and

 rendering.
-Let’s have a layout
+Let’s instead have a layout

-function to compute and
+function to compute

 draw

-needs to think about screen coordinates.
+needs to think about screen

 Let’s start with layout